APIOps/Digiapi/node-mockup-api/README.md

 ## How to read API Documentation

-To see all endpoints open documentation, open project in edit mode with following actions.
-Make use you have installed node, npm and swagger module.
+To see all endpoints documentation, open project in edit mode with following actions.
+Make sure you have installed node, npm and swagger module.
 You also need [local copy of project](https://github.com/APIOps/Digiapi/blob/master/node-mockup-api/README.md#how-to-run-mockup-digiapi-server).
 Instructions above.

 1. Open terminal
 2. Go to project folder